dantrel1990/configure-ad/README.md

  <img src="https://i.imgur.com/DA4IdPA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Above is an example of how to setup Active Diretory Services and promote the server to the domain controller
+Above is an example of how to setup Active Directory Services and promote the server to the domain controller

 </p>
 <br />